Obama - Evolvable Mars Campaign

 Opportunity, Growth, and Security Initiative

-The Obama Administration's Opportunity, Growth, and Security Initiative supports the development of "game-changing" space technologies that will lower the cost and increase the capabilities of future space activities.
-It also supports the ability of American companies to carry people to space, and science missions and research that will enhance human understanding of the Earth and solar system.
+The Obama Administration's Opportunity, Growth, and Security Initiative supported the development of "game-changing" space technologies that will lower the cost and increase the capabilities of future space activities.
+It also supported the ability of American companies to carry people to space, and science missions and research that will enhance human understanding of the Earth and solar system.
 In April 2010 President Obama committed NASA to a series of development milestones he said would lead to new spacecraft for astronauts to ride to the International Space Station, a modified Orion capsule developed as an emergency return spacecraft, and a powerful new rocket.

-Obama's plan largely mirrored the "flexible path" option offered by a blue-ribbon panel established by the president last year to help decide the best map for future space exploration.
+Obama's plan largely mirrored the "flexible path" option offered by a blue-ribbon Augustine panel established by the president to help decide the best map for future space exploration.
 The outline did not do away with all the research and development from Constellation.
 Noting the success of the agency's development of the Orion crew capsule, Obama called on NASA to develop a version of that spacecraft so it can be launched without a crew to the International Space Station.
 It will be based there as an emergency craft for astronauts living on the orbiting laboratory.